Gowiem/terraform-workshops/terraform-fundamentals/exercises/10/README.md

 address safe and maintainable collaboration on infrastructure using terraform.
 Another is state locking, such as the case of:

 * April is testing some changes to the terraform source to remove a DB instance that is no longer needed against the staging infrastructure
-* At the same time, Matt is running the current version of the terraform code against staging to test some other things out, but his changes still have the DB that April is removing.
-April's removal might go through, but then the DB is immediately recreated by Matt's run.
+* At the same time, Chloe is running the current version of the terraform code against staging to test some other things out, but her changes still have the DB that April is removing.
+April's removal might go through, but then the DB is immediately recreated by Chloe's run.
 So, April might be scratching her head in 10 minutes wondering how that DB is suddenly there again

 Locking the state file can address situations like the above and many other problematic scenarios in team collaboration using Terraform.
 We won't go into the details of state locking as an exercise.
 The thing that's important to know for the sake of this course around remote state locking: